Trump pleads not guilty to 34 charges; admonished by judge

 New York police said they were ready for large protests by Trump supporters, who share the Republican former president's belief that the New York grand jury indictment and three additional pending investigations are politically motivated and intended to weaken his bid to retake the White House in 2024.
 Journalists often outnumbered protesters, though.

 Trump, a former reality TV star, has been hyping that narrative to his political advantage, saying he raised more than $8 million in the days since the indictment on claims of a "witch hunt."
-His campaign released a fundraising request titled "My last email before arrest" and he has repeatedly assailed the Manhattan district attorney, egged on supporters to protest and claimed without evidence that the judge presiding over the case "hates me" — something his own lawyer has said is not true.
+His campaign released a fundraising request titled "My last email before arrest" and he has repeatedly assailed Manhattan District Attorney Alvin Bragg, egged on supporters to protest and claimed without evidence that the judge presiding over the case "hates me" — something his own lawyer has said is not true.

 A conviction would not prevent Trump from running for or winning the presidency in 2024.